 During her classes, Sherly teaches both the technical and cultural aspects of cooking.
-She loves learning about food and teaching others about all that Switzerland has to offer in terms of high-quality local products, like chocolate and cheese.
-Those who have enrolled in her Swiss food classes include English-speakers living in the Zurich area and beyond, as well as anglophones visiting Switzerland who are looking to discover new Swiss foods during their visit.
+She loves sharing her knowledge about all that Switzerland has to offer in terms of high-quality local products, like chocolate and cheese.
+Those who have enrolled in her Swiss food classes include English-speakers living in the Zurich area and beyond.
+She also welcomes anglophones visiting Switzerland who want to discover new Swiss foods during their visit.

-In addition to her classes, Sherly’s Kitchen also has a blog where you will find recipes, like her “No-Fail Easy Cheese Fondue Recipe,” and cheese shopping advice, such as her recent post, “Where to buy cheese in Zurich.”
+In addition to her classes, Sherly’s Kitchen also has a blog where you will find recipes.
+For instance, she has published a recipe for “No-Fail Easy Cheese Fondue Recipe.”
+She also has cheese shopping advice in her recent post, “Where to buy cheese in Zurich.”

 Swiss Cheese Master Class

-The Swiss Cheese Master Class (CHF 139) that I took at Sherly’s Kitchen lasted three hours and took place in both the professional kitchen and the classroom/dining area.
+The Swiss Cheese Master Class (CHF 139) that I took at Sherly’s Kitchen lasted three hours.
+It took place in both the professional kitchen and the classroom/dining area.
 During the class, Sherly gave us a practical overview of Swiss cheese in a fun and informative way.
 Some of the specific topics she covered in the class included the cheese production process, wine and cheese pairing and cheese knives, among others.
-We also had hands-on activities, such as creating our own cheese plate and making individual Swiss cheese pies — Chäs-Chüechli (Swiss-German) / Käse Kuchen (German) / Ramequin au fromage (French).
+We also had hands-on activities.
+We created our own cheese plate and made individual Swiss cheese pies — Chäs-Chüechli (Swiss-German) / Käse Kuchen (German) / Ramequin au fromage (French).

-The atmosphere of the class was very welcoming and supportive, and she was very open to all of us asking questions throughout the evening.
+The atmosphere of the class was very welcoming and supportive.
+Sherly was very open to all of us asking questions throughout the evening.
 She had questions for us too, like, “What ingredient is used to curdle the milk?”
-Also, from the 11 cheeses she served us, we had to guess which one had earned the title of world champion… I won’t tell you which one, but I’ll admit I got it wrong!
+Also, from the 11 cheeses she served us, we had to guess which one had earned the title of world champion.
+I won’t tell you which one, but I’ll admit I got it wrong!